emmajanedrews/base-template/_posts/2017-10-02-how-do-you-find-out-what-your-home-is-worth.md

 {% include pullquote.html %}

 Despite the popularity of this method, these websites simply don’t work that well.
 I wouldn’t put any credence in what they tell you about value.
-Their information is neither updated or accurate. **Zillow has even claimed that their online estimates are generally 8% off.** On top of that, they’ve recently been sued for violating consumer protection laws.
+Their information is neither updated nor accurate. **Zillow has even claimed that their online estimates are generally 8% off.** On top of that, they’ve recently been sued for violating consumer protection laws.

 But the least-accurate option out there is checking the tax assessment.
 Very little time is put into these, which means they are way off.